-- Adhering to this policy and sharing a collective responsibility for managing the behaviour of all pupils in the school. - Fostering supportive relationships with pupils and treating each individual with respect - Planning and reviewing support for their pupils with SEMH-related behavioural difficulties in collaboration with parents, the Inclusion Leader and, where appropriate, the pupils themselves.
-Implementing behaviour plans as needed. - Ensuring quality first teaching and a structured environment that supports all pupils to adhere to high expectations of behaviour in and out of the classroom. - Promoting positive relationships with parents - Dealing with behaviour calmly, fairly and consistently - Establishing clear routines and expectations throughout the day - Logging behavioural incidents on to CPOMS and alerting all members of SLT and relevant staff - Focussing on using positive language when interacting with pupils to guide them towards positive outcomes rather than highlighting their mistakes.
+- Adhering to this policy and applying it consistently, sharing a collective responsibility for managing the behaviour of all pupils in the school. - Fostering supportive relationships with pupils and treating each individual with respect - Planning and reviewing support for their pupils with behavioural difficulties in collaboration with parents, the Inclusion Leader and, where appropriate, the pupils themselves.
+Implementing behaviour plans as needed. - Ensuring quality first teaching and a structured environment that supports all pupils to adhere to high expectations of behaviour in and out of the classroom. - Promoting positive and effective relationships with parents, ensuring that they feel included in their child's educational experiences, including behaviour management and support - Dealing with behaviour calmly, fairly and consistently - Establishing clear routines and expectations throughout the day - Logging behavioural incidents on to CPOMS and alerting all members of SLT and relevant staff - Focussing on using positive language when interacting with pupils to guide them towards positive outcomes rather than highlighting their mistakes.